Arroz a la cubana is one of those meals that looks a little different on the plate, but makes total sense once you eat it.

 The ingredients can change from one home to another, but both are ground meat cooked with vegetables in a tomato-based sauce.

-- Mechado: Beef cooked in tomato sauce with potatoes and carrots.
+- Mechado: Beef cooked in a tomato-based sauce, usually with potatoes and carrots.

-- Gambas (camarones al ajillo): Shrimp cooked in garlic and oil, sometimes with chili.
+- Gambas: Shrimp cooked with garlic, oil, and sometimes chili.

-- Camaron rebosado: Battered and fried shrimp, usually served with sweet-and-sour sauce.
+- Camaron rebosado: Battered fried shrimp served with sweet and sour sauce.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!